bevyengine/bevy/CONTRIBUTING.md

 # Contributing to Bevy

-Hey, we've moved our information on contributing to Bevy's website [here](https://bevyengine.org/learn/contribute/introduction).
-Go give it a read, and thanks for contributing!
+If you'd like to help build Bevy and are looking for a place to start, you can find an [introduction here](https://bevyengine.org/learn/contribute/introduction), that can help point you in the right direction.
+Give it a read, and thanks for contributing!